-If you're feeling suicidal, go to your nearest A&E department as soon as possible.
+If you're feeling suicidal, call 999 or go to your nearest A&E department as soon as possible.

-If you're feeling very depressed, contact your GP, care co-ordinator or local mental health crisis team as soon as possible.
+If you're feeling very depressed, contact your GP and ask for an emergency appointment, or contact your care co-ordinator or local mental health crisis team as soon as possible.

 You could also call NHS 111 for an immediate assessment.